yogeshmpandey/yogeshmpandey.github.io/_posts/2019-12-24-OMSCS-Plan.md

 |Summer 2021|Other|**Ed-Tech**/ IHI| |-|2.049|6.857|
 |Fall 2021|Core | **Machine Learning**  | |-|4.176|20.885|

-With this plan, I cover all the necessary pre-requisites for a ML Specialization.
-It also covers required pre-resqisited in Interactive Intelligence.
+With this plan, I cover all the necessary pre-requisites for an ML Specialization.
+It also covers the required pre-requisite in Interactive Intelligence.
 The subjects marked in bold are important.
+I hope I can get to the Courses with my time ticket.